hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 - StatusCode (a number that describes the outcome of a request)
 - Data (Optional)

-Given these constraints, you can imagine that Robot B might easily get confused by what Robots A and C and trying to tell it.
+Given these constraints, you can imagine that Robot B might easily get confused by what Robots A and C are trying to tell it.
 The interaction might go something like this:

 - Robot A:
   - **sends a request to Robot B**: